 As well as caring for the old and sick, it was often necessary to provide aid for those who were neither old nor sick.
 The magazine of January 1891 recorded: "In consequence of the unusual severity of the weather which has thrown so many out of work and has caused much distress amongst the working classes, a soup kitchen has been opened in the Fitz Wygram Working Men’s Coffee Room with a view to mitigating, as much as possible, the suffering which prevails".
 The soup kitchen opened in December 1890 and a subscription list was started so that the soup could be sold cheaply.
 It gave out 1,750 pints of soup and an equal number of substantial pieces of bread.
 During this bad spell of weather Revd Bligh gave money out of his own pocket to the men who had no work.
 He also organised some work for them and arranged for them to lay the path running from the ‘kissing gates’ by Burton’s Road railway bridge, alongside the railway line and coming out opposite Fulwell Station.

-Beyond the needs of the parish itself, St James’s contributed generously to the work of the church by the Home and Foreign Missions and other charities.
-Advent Sunday became its Mission Sunday when this work was celebrated and collections were targetted to support it.
-The first Work Meeting was held at the vicarage on October 31st 1884 and continued throughout the winter months.
+Beyond the needs of the parish itself, St James’s contributed generously to the work of the church through the Home and Foreign Missions and other charities.
+Advent Sunday became its Mission Sunday, when this work was celebrated and collections taken to support it.
+The first Work Meeting was held at the vicarage on 31st October 1884 and they continued throughout the winter months.
 These Work Meetings were in connection with the Ladies' Association of the Society for the Propagation of the Gospel in Foreign Parts.
 Read the article Missionary Work Society.

-The NSPCC was keenly supported as was the Waifs’ and Strays’ Society.
+The NSPCC was keenly supported as was the Waifs and Strays’ Society.
 A branch of the British and Foreign Bible Society was formed in 1896.
-St James’s held a sale of work to aid both the Society for the Propagation of the Gospel and the Church Mission Society.
+St James’s held a sale of work to aid both the Society for the Propagation of the Gospel and the Church Missionary Society.
 There were also regular missionary working parties and monthly services of intercession.
-Offertories were devoted to the SPG on Advent Sunday, 1902, to the Colonial and Continental Church Society on Ash Wednesday, 1909, and to the Mission to Seamen in May, 1909, to quote just a few examples of charitable giving.
+Offertories were devoted to the SPG on Advent Sunday in 1902, to the Colonial and Continental Church Society on Ash Wednesday in 1909, and to the Mission to Seamen in May 1909, to quote just a few examples.
 Special appeals, such as that for the Indian Famine Relief Fund in 1897, were also generously supported.
 There was also a Teddington Hospital Fund and regular sums were contributed to help what must have been the fulfilment of a long felt parish need.

 The Missionary Working Party was reorganised and renamed the Parochial Working Party in December 1923.
 Its object was to help the work of the church overseas and to assist the parish in raising money for projects like building a new parish hall.
 Revd Harvey wanted to create a greater and wider interest in the work of the church overseas.
 The March 1924 magazine reported: "At present, interest in Foreign Missions is confined to a mere handful of parishioners.
 All who call themselves Christians are bound by Christ’s command to His would-be disciples to go and preach the Gospel to every creature.
 If they are hindering the carrying out of this command by lack of sympathy, prayers or financial help, they are guilty of neglect of a solemn duty."
 Read the article The Church Overseas.